ziap/ziap.github.io/content/blog/parallel-array/index.md

 There's a lot to unpack here, so I won't.
 Make of that what you will with the benchmark results above.
 I want to perform more thorough benchmarks to see the actual difference in real-world usage.
-My two cent from just this is that the SoA `ParallelArray` is an okay implementation with acceptable overhead such that we get improvements over the standard, natively implemented JavaScript array in places where it is expected to perform better.
+My two cents from just this is that the SoA `ParallelArray` is an okay implementation with acceptable overhead such that we get improvements over the standard, natively implemented JavaScript array in places where it is expected to perform better.